Wizcorp/StyleGuides/README.md

 ## Indentation
-One of the most religious talk.
-Let's cut it out, at we use **tabs** for our projects.
-Tabs should be use for indentation only, meaning strictly only at the beginning of lines.
+Yes, a highly contencios topic so let's not waste time, at Wizcorp we use **tabs** for our projects.
+Tabs should be used for indentation, meaning at the beginning of lines only.

 ## Semicolons